-Action 11 would not directly or indirectly alter the current harvest or use of the remaining OSASWG resource since the portion of the complex ACL for yellowmouth grouper is being removed and added to a new complex.
+Action 10 would not directly or indirectly alter the current harvest or use of the remaining Other South Atlantic Shallow Water Grouper complex resource since the portion of the complex ACL for yellowmouth grouper is being removed and added to a new complex.
 Therefore, Alternative 1 (No Action) and Preferred Alternative 2 would not be expected to have any direct or indirect economic effects.